From Darkness to Light:

 About Me & My Path to Freedom

 I’m a Certified Anusara® Yoga Teacher, Naturotherapist, Energy body-worker and travel enthusiast.
 My highest intention is to help guide people towards their inner wisdom.
 Through the spiritual, mental and physcial theory and application of Yoga, students can develop their self-awareness and step into their own experience of wellbeing and inner joy.
-My classes are inspired by my own life journey; a fusion of the lessons, philosophy, messages, gifts, teachings and knowledge that I’ve gathered over the years that have helped me overcome obstacles, recognize the beauty of life and the source of that abundance within.
+My teaching is inspired by my own life journey; a fusion of the lessons, philosophy, messages, gifts, and phisical knowledge that I’ve studied and gathered over the years that have helped me overcome obstacles, recognize the beauty of life and the source of that abundance within.

 I have a bachelor’s degree specializing in Psychology and, other than yoga, I have completed certificates in the fields of nutrition, personal fitness training and athletic coaching.
 I figure skated for over 20 years and also coached for 10 of those years (professionally in the last 6).
 I started practicing yoga between 2001-2003, after a downhill ski accident and subsequent [ACL] knee surgery.
 My yoga teaching career began in 2008 and I started teaching Anusara yoga in 2011.